 Chapter 10: Wave Optics

-Wave front and Huygen's principle, reflection and refraction of plane wave at a plane surface using wave fronts.
-Proof of laws of reflection and refraction using Huygen's principle.
-Interference Young's double slit experiment and expression for fringe width, coherent sources and sustained interference of light.
-Diffraction due to a single slit, width of central maximum.
-Resolving power of microscopes and astronomical telescopes.
-Polarisation, plane polarised light Brewster's law, uses of plane polarised light and Polaroids.
+Wave front and Huygen’s principle, reflection and refraction of plane wave at a plane surface using wave fronts.
+Proof of laws of reflection and refraction using Huygen’s principle.
+Interference, Young's double slit experiment and expression for fringe width (No derivation final expression only), coherent sources and sustained interference of light, diffraction due to a single slit, width of central maxima (qualitative treatment only).

 Chapter 11: Dual Nature of Radiation and Matter

 Dual nature of radiation.
 Photoelectric effect, Hertz and Lenard's observations; Einstein's photoelectric equation - particle nature of light.